mdolon/mdolon-dot-com/_posts/2018-12-12-morning-routine.md

 #### What I'd like to improve

-Other than being more consistent with my morning routines, I'd like to make the make the following adjustments over the next couple of months:
+Other than being more consistent with my morning routines, I'd like to make the following adjustments over the next couple of months:

 - Wake up an hour earlier (a one hour shift in this routine would be amazing)
 - Dedicate at least 10 minutes for meditation / self-reflection